zachpmanson/notes/notes/Projects/Penultimate Guitar.md

   - prisma
   - postgres
   - react
+subtitle: Penultimate Guitar is an alternate frontend for Ultimate Guitar.
 ---
-Penultimate Guitar is an alternate frontend for Ultimate Guitar that focuses on mobile usability and Spotify integration.
+It focuses on mobile usability and Spotify integration.
 All features are available on mobile*.

 It is built with TypeScript, Next.js, and Tailwind and deployed on Vercel.
 It works in tandem with a Postgres instance on a DigitalOcean through Prisma.
 The source code takes a lot of inspiration from [[Alculator]].